H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Introduction

 Here, we are concerned with regularity properties of noncommutative distributions.

-In a groundbreaking series of papers \cite{Voi93,Voi94,Voi96,Voi97,Voi98,Voi99}, Voiculescu developed free probability analogues of the classical notions of Fisher information and entropy; see \cite{Voi02} for a survey.
+In a series of papers \cite{Voi93,Voi94,Voi96,Voi97,Voi98,Voi99}, Voiculescu developed free probability analogues of the classical notions of Fisher information and entropy; see \cite{Voi02} for a survey.
 Here, we follow the non-microstates approach that Voiculescu presented in \cite{Voi98,Voi99}.
-To tuples $X=(X_1,\dots,X_n)$ of noncommutative random variables living in a tracial $W^\ast$-probability space $(\M,\tau)$, he associates the \emph{non-microstates free Fisher information $\Phi^\ast(X)$} and the \emph{non-microstates free entropy $\chi^\ast(X)$}; each of those numerical quantities, if finite, gives some rich structure to the joint noncommutative distribution $\mu_X$, however, without determining it completely.
-It is the common viewpoint that both $\Phi^\ast(X) < \infty$ and $\chi^\ast(X) > - \infty$ imply in particular some strong regularity of $\mu_X$, making this guess precise, however, turns out to be quite intricate.
+To tuples $X=(X_1,\dots,X_n)$ of noncommutative random variables in a tracial $W^\ast$-probability space $(\M,\tau)$, he associates the \emph{non-microstates free Fisher information $\Phi^\ast(X)$} and the \emph{non-microstates free entropy $\chi^\ast(X)$}.
+Each of those numerical quantities, if finite, gives some rich structure to the joint noncommutative distribution $\mu_X$, however, without determining it completely.
+Into that context fits also the notion of \emph{Lipschitz conjugate variables}, which provides a strengthening of $\Phi^\ast(X)<\infty$; it was introduced in \cite{Dab14} and taken up again in \cite{DI16}.
+While it is the common viewpoint that each of those conditions entails some strong regularity of $\mu_X$, making this guess precise remains quite intricate.

-One of the major drawbacks in that respect is the lack of an effective analytic machinery to handle noncommutative distributions in a way similar to the measure theoretic description of distributions in classical probability theory.
+One of the major drawbacks in that respect is the lack of an effective analytic machinery to handle noncommutative distributions in a way which is similar to the measure theoretic description of distributions in classical probability theory.

-Such tools, however, are available only in very limited situations.
+Such tools are available only in very limited situations.
 Even in the strong analytic framework of a tracial $W^\ast$-probability space $(\M,\tau)$, we typically must restrict ourselves to the case of a single noncommutative random variable $X\in\M$ in order to gain such an analytic description.
 For instance, if the considered operator $X$ is selfadjoint, then its combinatorial noncommutative distribution can be encoded by some compactly supported Borel probability measure $\mu_X$ on the real line $\R$, called the \emph{analytic distribution of $X$}; more precisely, the analytic distribution $\mu_X$ is uniquely determined among all Borel measures on $\R$ by the requirement that

 For the sake of completeness, we note that this notion can be generalized to normal operators $X$, resulting in a compactly supported Borel probability measure on the complex plane $\C$; on the other hand, for operators that fail to be normal, on can study instead its so-called Brown measure.